brauli0/python-server-skeleton/README.md

+Tests with these specs:
+> macOS Big Sur 11.5.2 (20G95)

+> Python 3.9.7

+> pip 21.2.4

 # Run this server

-Check that you have permissions to execute `script.sh` or execute in terminal:
+Check that you have permissions to execute `run.sh` or execute in terminal:
 ```
 chmod 774 run.sh
 ```